slateci/slateci.github.io/_docs/quickstart/slate-client.md

 (Currently the `--dev` flag is needed as only the incubator catalog contains applications.)

 `osg-frontier-squid` is such a proxy.
-You could just install it with default settings, but in many case you will want to use customized settings.
+You could just install it with default settings, but in many cases you will want to use customized settings.
 That can be done by first fetching the default configuration into a local file:

 	$ slate app get-conf --dev osg-frontier-squid > grummbles-squid-hoople.yaml